History of the British Touring Car Championship 1958 - 2018

 - Suitable for Adults

 Join us for a feast of nostalgia, celebrating the 60-year heritage of the British Touring Car Championship.
 From the era of Mini Coopers and Lotus Cortinas to the Vauxhall Vectras and Honda Civics of recent years.
 Long-time touring car journalist Matt James, has compiled a great book on the BTCC with a chapter for each year featuring a summary of the season, 10 photos showing all the top cars and drivers in action, key statistics and a profile of the champion driver.
 Anyone who has ever enjoyed touring car racing as a participant, spectator or television viewer will treasure this book.
-He will be with us to talk about the Championship and will be available to sign copies of the book afterwards.
+BTCC commentator Alan Hyde will be talking to the author, Matt James, about the Championship and they will be available to sign copies of the book afterwards.

 - The 1950s.
 The British Saloon Car Championship was inaugurated in 1958 and from the start it was super-competitive, ending in a tie that was resolved by a shoot-out in favour of Jack Sears.